A comprehensive resource for safe and responsible laser use

 FAA guidance for law enforcement

 The following is from a March 2016 U.S. Federal Aviation Administration document for state and local law enforcement agencies.
-LaserPointerSafety.com has boldfaced key passages and has added paragraph breaks to make it a bit easier to read.
+To make it easier to read, LaserPointerSafety.com has boldfaced key passages and has added more paragraph breaks.

 The document is online at FAA’s website here; in case it has moved or is unavailable, here is a copy of the document as of July 2017.